Randall-MC/minecraft-rmc/README.md

 **Underground Rivers**: Adds underground rivers to your world.
 **YUNG's Better Mineshafts (Fabric)**: Revamps vanilla abandoned mineshafts, changing them from boring straight lines into dynamic, varied webs of tunnels.
 **YUNG's Better Dungeons (Fabric)**: Redesigns vanilla dungeons while also adding three new dungeons: Catacombs, Fortresses of the Undead, and Spider Caves!
-**YUNG's Better Nether Fortresses (Fabric)**: Completely redesigns Nether fortresses from the ground up.
-**YUNG's Better End Island (Fabric)**: An overhaul of the main End Island where the dragon fight takes place!
 **YUNG's Better Strongholds (Fabric)**: Complete redesign of Minecraft strongholds like never before, making them much more complex and exciting while still staying true to vanilla themes.
 **YUNG's Better Ocean Monuments (Fabric)**: Redesigns ocean monuments to be much more engaging and rewarding.
 **YUNG's Better Jungle Temples (Fabric)**: Completely redesigns jungle temples from the ground up, featuring a completely new design, traps, puzzles, and loot!